MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-azure.md

 ### Network requirements

 Debugging between two computers connected through a proxy is not supported.
-Debugging over a high latency or low bandwidth connection, such as dialup Internet, or over the Internet across countries is not recommended and may fail or be unacceptably slow.
+Debugging over a high latency or low bandwidth connection, such as dialup Internet, or over the Internet across countries/regions is not recommended and may fail or be unacceptably slow.
 For a complete list of requirements, see [Requirements](../debugger/remote-debugging.md#requirements_msvsmon).

 ## App already running in IIS on the Azure VM?